PORTFOLIO

 Texas is the only state that manages its own grid, and it’s one of a handful of states with a deregulated electricity market.
 This means Texas residents can choose their electricity providers, just like picking a health care provider or phone service.
 It also means that electricity prices are constantly changing based on the weather and supply and demand.
 It’s a dynamic and often volatile environment that can be confusing and overwhelming for consumers.
 If they’re not paying attention, they can easily end up overpaying.

-My approach started with reviewing all of the existing materials they had about the project and the market.
+My approach started with reviewing all of the existing materials they had about the project goals and the market.
 I made sure I was fluent enough to earn their trust.
 Next I facilitated a workshop to get to know the team and what they were trying to accomplish.
 Most of them hadn’t been exposed to user experience practices, so I made sure to emphasize the purpose and value of the work I was leading.
 I helped them understand that when we look at the solution through the eyes of their target audience, we can design something they’ll actually use.
 We need people to actually use the product if we want it to succeed.
-After facilitating stakeholder workshops and interviews, I condensed the findings into a simple, high-level vision and opportunity.
+After facilitating stakeholder workshops, interviews, and competitor research, I condensed the findings into a simple, high-level strategic framework that guided the rest of the experience work.

-I hired a UI designer to create a branded interface based on the final version of the wireframes.
+I hired a UI designer to create a branded interface based on the final version of the wireframes and the newly established brand look and feel.
 I consulted with the development team during production, attending daily standups and sprint meetings, and making sure the solution we launched aligned with our vision.

 More of My Work